debbyalmadea/Labpro-Monolith-2023/README.md

 ### B07 - API Documentation using Swagger

-API Documentation can be accessed [here](https://app.swaggerhub.com/apis-docs/ALMADEAPUTRI/labpro-single-service/1.0.0)
+API Documentation can be accessed [here](https://app.swaggerhub.com/apis-docs/ALMADEAPUTRI/labpro-monolith/1.0.0)

+> Note this documentation only includes the api routes or the endpoint that return json value.
+Most of the request from frontend return redirects or view data (html/server side rendering)

 ### B08 - SOLID Application
 1. Single Responsibility